Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Experiments

 \subsection{Quantitative Evaluation}

-We report the quantitative results of MTF-Transformer on Human3.6M and TotalCapture:\\ \textbf{Human3.6M}: The quantitative results of MTF-Transformer and competitive methods are shown in Tab.~\ref{result_human}.
-MTF-Transformer outperforms all the monocular methods and MTF-Transformer decreases the MPJPE by 0.9 when increasing the length of sequence from 1 to 7, indicating that temporal information benefits for 3D pose estimation.
-Compared to Multi-view methods with calibration, MTF-Transformer is superior to~\cite{pavlakos2017harvesting} and~\cite{remelli2020lightweight} but inferior to others.
-It shows that MTF-Transformer is competitive but camera calibration still has an obvious advantage.
+We report the quantitative results of MTF-Transformer on Human3.6M and TotalCapture.
+MTF-Transformer and MTF-Transformer+ represent the vanilla MTF-Transformer and the MTF-Transformer utilizing camera parameters, respectively.
+In MTF-Transformer+, we directly use the transform matrix $\mathbf{T}^{'}_{ij}$ calculated from rotate matrix $\mathbf{R}_{ij}$ between 3D ground truth. \\ \textbf{Human3.6M}: The quantitative results of MTF-Transformer and competitive methods are shown in \tablename~\ref{result_human}.
+When CPN is used as a 2D pose detector, MTF-Transformer outperforms all the monocular methods, and it decreases the MPJPE by 1.3 when increasing the length of sequence from 1 to 27, indicating that multi-view and temporal information benefits for 3D pose estimation.
+When we employ Ground Truth as 2D pose input, both \cite{gordon2021flex} and MTF-Transformer obtain significant improvement, indicating that 2D pose plays an essential role in 2D-to-3D methods.
+Compared to multi-view methods with camera calibration, MTF-Transformer is superior to~\cite{pavlakos2017harvesting}, ~\cite{remelli2020lightweight}, and ~\cite{he2020epipolar} but inferior to others.
+It shows that MTF-Transformer is competitive, but camera calibration still has an obvious advantage.
 Compared to Multi-view methods without calibration, MTF-Transformer achieves the best performance and demonstrates its superiority.
-Besides, considering the difficulty to calibrate the camera in real-time, MTF-Transformer is a satisfactory attempt.\\ \textbf{TotalCapture}: The quantitative results of MTF-Transformer and competitive methods are shown in Tab.~\ref{result_totalcapture}.
-MTF-Transformer is trained on camera 1, 3, 5, 7 of the training set, and tested on camera 1, 3, 5, 7 (seen) and camera 2, 4, 6, 8 (unseen) of the testing set.
-Besides, the testing set includes both seen subjects and unseen subjects in the training set.
-From the vertical comparison, MTF-Transformer outperforms~\cite{qiu2019cross} and~\cite{remelli2020lightweight} in all the items and it decreases the MPJPE when changing the length from 1 to 7.
-It demonstrates the superior of MTF-Transformer and the effect of temporal information.
+Considering the difficulty of calibrating the camera in real-time, MTF-Transformer is a satisfactory attempt.
+Besides, when we extend to MTF-Transformer+, we further improve the result.
+MTF-Transformer+ is inferior to some calibration-need methods.
+Considering that our focus is on fusing multi-view features without calibration and those superior methods utilize extra sensors or 2D image features, the performance of the MTF-Transformer+ is acceptable. \\ \textbf{TotalCapture}: The quantitative results of MTF-Transformer and competitive methods are shown in \tablename~\ref{result_totalcapture}.
+MTF-Transformer series are trained on camera 1, 3, 5, 7 of the training set, and tested on camera 1, 3, 5, 7 (seen) and camera 2, 4, 6, 8 (unseen) of the testing set.
+The testing set includes both seen subjects and unseen subjects in the training set.
+From the vertical comparison, MTF-Transformer+ outperforms ~\cite{qiu2019cross} and~\cite{remelli2020lightweight} with arbitrary 2D detector and the length of sequence, and MTF-Transformer has superior result over ~\cite{gordon2021flex}.
+Besides, the 2D detector has an influence on the result, and increasing the length of the sequence improves the performance.
+Moreover, MTF-Transformer with ResNet101 as 2D detector obtains better result than ~\cite{qiu2019cross} and~\cite{remelli2020lightweight} demonstrating the superiority of our method.
 From horizontal analysis, all the methods achieve better performance on seen cameras than on unseen cameras, on seen subjects than on unseen subjects.
 It means that generalization is an important issue for 3D pose estimation.